 Stadium Financing, Leasing and Construction: We counsel franchise owners on a wide range of stadium financing, leasing, construction, naming rights and operational matters.
 Our recent work spans major arenas and stadiums across the U.S., including the new Yankee Stadium, Citi Field, Red Bull Arena, MetLife Stadium, National Grid Park, Amalie Arena, Vivint Smart Home Arena, Richmond County Ballpark and PNC Field.

-Sports Finance: In the past five years, members of our sports law group have advised financial institutions and franchise owners on more than $6 billion in complex sports finance transactions.
+Sports Finance: In the past three years, members of our sports law group have advised financial institutions and franchise owners on more than $6 billion in complex sports finance transactions.
 Recently, we represented a syndicated lender in the NHL's $1.4 billion league wide credit facility, a lender in a $150 million financing to an NHL club, a regional sports network in a $625 million credit facility and $250 million high-yield note offering, a major league baseball team in a $250 million credit facility, and an affiliate of the New York Jets and the New York Giants in a $650 million bond placement for MetLife Stadium.

 Concerts and Alternative Stadium Events: We have represented stadiums, promoters and broadcasters in the production of major concerts by artists such as Bruce Springsteen, Billy Joel, Paul McCartney, The Three Tenors and Andrea Bocelli.
 We have also developed comprehensive site agreements for major sporting events such as college football's New Era Pinstripe Bowl, the Stadium Slugfest and a series of college football games between Army and Notre Dame.